Lawyers to immigrants: Know your rights

 But, Tsao warned, it's important to know how those rights work.
 If law enforcement presents you with a warrant, they may have the right to enter your house, but that warrant must be signed by a judge, not a supervisor or fellow agent.
 "If you open the door to let the agent in, it gives them the right to search the entire home and question everyone in the home," he said.
 "You have the right to ask them to show you the warrant.
 Ask them to slide it under the door or hold it up to the window to check if it's a proper warrant that's been signed by a judge."

-Tsao also advised immigrants and green card holders to plan ahead, to arrange for someone to take care of their kids and their finances in case they get arrested, and make sure they have legal aid.
+Tsao also advised visa- and green card-holders to plan ahead, to arrange for someone to take care of their kids and their finances in case they get arrested, and make sure they have legal aid.
 And finally, he said, "report incidents so we know about them."

 Picon, the National Immigrant Justice Center lawyer who is himself an immigrant and beneficiary of the DACA program, clarified that executive orders don't become laws until they've been passed by Congress.
 The problem with executive orders like the one from January 20, he said, is that no one is sure how they will be implemented.
 But immigrants still have protection under the law, and they should not be afraid to consult lawyers at the NIJC or ICIRR.
 They should also practice the English sentence "I emphasize my right to remain silent."
 Picon made everyone in the audience repeat it several times.